saracoglum98/fu27soma-ma/README.md

 🎉 All services are running

-🌐 Access the webapp at http://localhost:3000
+🌐 Access the web app at http://localhost:3000
 ```